yammdd/crypto-bigdata-project/README.md

 ---

 ## Notes:
 > We also wrote a LaTeX report for this project.
-Refer to the file `bigdata_final_report.pdf`.
+Refer to the file `REPORT_EN.pdf` in English and `REPORT_VI.pdf` in Vietnamese.